Dekly1/GamerFood---Open-Source/README.md

 # GamerFood---Open-Source

-This is a leaked source also a shitty source.
+This is a leaked source with shitty menu / features.
 Good if you are a beginner and want free sources.

 ## Screenshot